DanielMiguelez/Final-Project-Daniel-Miguelez/README.md

 ### Future Roadmap

 - [x] Improve the styles with SASS
-- [ ] Add more products to the listing
+- [ ] Add more posts and variety to the listing
 - [ ] Put in practice the remaining Extra exercises

 ## License